Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 Cain and Abel were the sons of Adam, the first man.
 Abel was younger than Cain.
-Out of jealousy, Cain was enraged with God preferring Abel's sacrifice over his (shown at the top of the photograph).
-Abel was known to be peaceful and is sitting calmly with the herd (shown on the middle left side).
-Cain tricks Abel to follow him and murders him (shown on the bottom).
+Cain was enraged because God preferred Abel's sacrifice over his (shown at the top of the photograph).
+Abel was known to be peaceful and was sitting calmly with the herd (shown on the middle left side).
+Cain tricked Abel to follow him and murders him (shown on the bottom).